spatial-dev-guru/terms-of-service-and-privacy-policy/easy_map_terms_of_service.md

 # Terms of Service for EasyMap

-**Last Updated:** [2025-11-23]
+**Last Updated:** [2025-11-29]

 ## 1. Acceptance of Terms
-By installing and using the EasyMap Google Sheets Add-on, you agree to be bound by these Terms of Service.
+By installing and using the EasyMap Google Sheets™ Add-on, you agree to be bound by these Terms of Service.

 ## 2. Use of License
 EasyMap is currently provided as a free service.
 You are granted a non-exclusive, non-transferable license to use the add-on for personal or commercial purposes.